szaimen/Nextcloud-NAS-Guide/docs/remotedesktop.md

 sidebar_label: Remotedesktop
 ---

-Remotedesktop allows you to connect to a graphical UI hosted on your server.
+Remotedesktop allows you to connect to a graphical UI hosted on your server.<br/>
 It allows to use graphical tools directly on your server like viewing files from the backup and also restoring them by copy and paste and more.

 1. Run `sudo bash /var/scripts/not-supported.sh` over CLI